tlevine/dada.pink/vlermv/index.rst

 Making file access more concise
 ---------------------------------
-As I said earlier, it is important in certain circumstances that you be able to control the details of file access.
-You might need to be able to page through a large file, use nonstandard serializations, or check filesystem metadata about a file.
-Still, we can come up with something concise that works well most of the time.
+As I said earlier, it is important in certain circumstances that you be able to control the details of file access, and filesystem access needs to be verbose.
+In many circumstances, however, we can use something standard that works well most of the time.
+This is what I tried to do.

 > `Vlermv <https://pypi.python.org/pypi/vlermv>`